Anbeeld/ARoAI/docs/analysis.md

 ### Investment pool multiplier:

 The `aroai_target_multiplier_with_investment_pool` value scales non-construction spending shares upward when the investment pool funds a significant portion of construction.
-It starts at 1.0 and adds up to 1.20 based on the ratio of `aroai_investment_pool_expected` to `aroai_country_active_income`, capped at 0.30 of active income.
-This ensures that when private sector investment covers construction costs, government spending targets for admin/university/military increase proportionally.
+It starts at 1.0 and adds up to 1.20 based on the ratio of `aroai_investment_pool_expected` to `aroai_country_active_income`, normalized by dividing by 0.30 (then clamped to 0--1).
+This means the full 1.20 addition is reached when investment pool expected >= 30% of active income.
+The total maximum multiplier is 2.20 (1.00 base + 1.20 addition).
+When the investment pool covers 30%+ of active income, non-construction shares effectively double.

+Additionally, `aroai_target_multiplier_with_high_government_spending` reduces university, port, and military shares (but not government administration) when government spending is high.
+The formula subtracts up to 0.75 from the multiplier based on how much government admin spending exceeds its target: `1 - clamp((admin_spending / (admin_target × 1.20)) - 1, 0, 0.75)`.
+When admin spending is at its target, the multiplier is 1.0 (no reduction); when spending reaches 1.95× the target, the multiplier drops to 0.375; the minimum is 0.25.
+Note that this is a **reduction** factor despite its name — when government admin is over budget, all other shares are *decreased*, not increased.

+Construction sector spending has a separate `aroai_building_construction_sector_spending_factor` that adjusts its target.
+For AI countries, the target is further modified by workforce utilization: `0.900 + 0.325 × (1 - unutilized_workforce_percent_multiplier)`, ranging from 0.900 (fully utilized workforce → AI spends less on construction) to 1.225 (highly underutilized workforce → AI spends more on construction to absorb unemployment).

 ---